Details of the Survey

 It includes questions on general health and a wide range of health related issues such as smoking and drinking, fruit and vegetable consumption, stress, exercise, mobility and the use of some health services.

 The survey is commissioned by the Department of Health Northern Ireland and the field work is conducted by the Central Survey Unit of NISRA.

 Received a letter?

 One of our interviewers will visit in the next week or so.
 We understand you may be busy, so we’ll organise the interview at your home at a time that suits you.
 Your interviewer will ask you about a range of topics such as your eating habits, what exercise you have taken recently, whether you smoke or drink etc.

-You can view the letters sent to respondents and alternative language versions are available to view in the documents page.
+A copy of the letters sent to respondents alternative language versions are available to view in the documents page.